Keenethics > Blog > Scrum, Kanban, Lean, XP, or Waterfall: How to Choose Your Optimal Development Methodology?

 Final Remarks

-Agile methodologies are not the exclusive ones that a software development team may use.
+Agile methodologies aren’t the exclusive ones that a software development team may use.
 Although more and more teams decide to give up on the Waterfall methodology because of its simplicity and stiffness, there are cases when this is the framework that would suit your project the most.
 If NASA still successfully uses Waterfall, why wouldn’t you even consider it?

 So, what is the best software development methodology?
 There is no “best methodology for software development”.
 There is a methodology that suits your project best.